405 Method Not Allowed

 <html> <head><title>405 Not Allowed</title></head> <body bgcolor="white"> <center><h1>405 Not Allowed</h1></center> <hr><center>nginx</center> </body> </html>

-This demonstrates that the resource will solely allow the GET method thus throwing an error for other methods that make a request for the same URL.
+GET method, thus throwing an error for other methods that request the same URL.

-How You Might See a 405 Method Not Allowed Error
+How you might see a 405 Method Not Allowed error

-405 Method Not Allowed, however there are a couple of other slight variations the web server may display such as:
+405 Method Not Allowed.
+However, there are a couple of other slight variations the web server may display, such as:

 - HTTP 405